tomeksamcik/smava/README.md

 #### Building application

-This will run the build and install all the modules within local Maven repository:
+This will run the build and install all the <code>smava-parent</code> submodules in local Maven repository:

 ```
 cd smava-parent